fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/APT/apt.md

 {% include Code/codeu.html line1="wget $URL" line1="sudo apt-get install $package.deb" %}

+.
+One feature of APT that can be handy is that it supports the use of wildcards, e.g., {% include Code/coders.html line1="apt-get install lua5.2*" %} should install all packages with the `lua5.2` prefix.

 ### Speed
 Running {% include Code/coders.html line1="time apt-get install -y --reinstall vim" %} gives: